Venus USDC Price Hits $0.0229 (vUSDC)

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

 Venus USDC’s total supply is 4,771,015,133 tokens.
-The official website for Venus USDC is app.venus.io/dashboard.
-The official message board for Venus USDC is medium.com/venusprotocol.
 Venus USDC’s official Twitter account is @venusprotocol and its Facebook page is accessible here.
+Venus USDC’s official message board is medium.com/venusprotocol.
+Venus USDC’s official website is app.venus.io/dashboard.

-It is usually not presently possible to buy alternative cryptocurrencies such as Venus USDC directly using U.S. dollars.
-Investors seeking to acquire Venus USDC should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Venus USDC using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Venus USDC directly using US dollars.
+Investors seeking to acquire Venus USDC should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Venus USDC using one of the aforementioned exchanges.

 Receive News & Updates for Venus USDC Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Venus USDC and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.